atweiden/tantum/README.md

 Licensing
 ---------

-Nightscape is Copyright (C) 2015, Andy Weidenbaum.
-Nightscape is distributed under the terms of the Artistic License 2.0.
-For more details, see the full text of the license in the file LICENSE.
+This is free and unencumbered public domain software.
+For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.